-Among the 232 countries or areas included in this publication, 214, representing 92 per cent of the total, had at least one data source on the total migrant stock by sex since the 1990 census round, while 85 per cent, or 197 countries or areas, had at least one data source on the origin of international migrants.
+Among the 232 countries or areas included in this publication, 214, representing 92 per cent of the total, had at least one data source on the total migrant stock by sex since the 1990 census round, while 76 per cent of countries or areas had at least one data source on the age of international migrants.

-In relation to coverage, for the 1990 and 2000 census rounds 84 per cent and 89 per cent of the total migrant stock was based on an empirical data source, respectively (Table 1).
+In relation to coverage, for the 1990 and 2000 census rounds 84 per cent and 89 per cent of the total migrant stock was based an empirical data source, respectively (Table 1).
 For the 2010 round of censuses, which was still ongoing as of 2013, the coverage for total migrant stock was slightly lower: 79 per cent.
-In relation to origin, 72 per cent of migrant stock was based on an empirical data source for the 1990 census round, 87 per cent for the 2000 census round, and 63 per cent for the 2010 census round.
+In relation to age, 53 per cent of migrant stock was based on an empirical data source for the 1990 census round, 70 per cent for the 2000 census round, and 55 per cent for the 2010 census round.